-We promote an understanding of, and pleasure in, the beauty, order and paradox of mathematics - the language of the universe.
+We promote an understanding of, and pleasure in, the beauty, order and paradox of Mathematics - the language of the universe.

-Mathematics and Further Mathematics can both be taken at A level.
-Further Mathematics is an additional AS/A level qualification taken in addition to an A level Mathematics course.
-It is designed to stretch and challenge able mathematicians and prepare them for university courses in maths and related quantitative and scientific subjects.
+Mathematics and Further Mathematics can both be taken at A-Level.
+Further Mathematics is taken in addition to the Mathematics A-Level and is designed to stretch and challenge the most able mathematicians, providing a solid foundation for further study in the subject.